GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

   --rspec-file=RSPEC_FILE
-                        In CreateSliver tests, use _bound_ request RSpec file provided instead of default of 'request.xml' --bad-rspec-file=BAD_RSPEC_FILE
+                        In CreateSliver tests, use _bound_ request RSpec file provided instead of default of 'request.xml' --untrusted-usercredfile=UNTRUSTED_USER_CRED_FILENAME
-                        In negative CreateSliver tests, use request RSpec file provided instead of default of 'bad.xml' --untrusted-usercredfile=UNTRUSTED_USER_CRED_FILENAME
                         Name of an untrusted user credential file to use in
                         test: test_ListResources_untrustedCredential